Bedrooms9 min readMay 15, 2026

 A bedroom with one window lit by symmetric bedside lamps, a diffused ceiling fixture, and a corner floor lamp

+A single-window bedroom reads bright when the daylight side carries no curtain stack blocking the glass, the wall opposite the window gets a 30 to 40-inch mirror or pale art to bounce the light back, and three layers of artificial light (two 2700K bedside lamps, one floor lamp opposite the window, one overhead on a dimmer) take over from sundown.
 A bedroom with one window has more lighting decisions than a bedroom with three.
 The single window pushes daylight to one side of the room and leaves the rest dim; the standard fix is one overhead fixture, which then flattens the room and makes it feel even smaller.
 The actual fix is a four-zone plan that adds light where the window doesn't reach, at a Kelvin temperature that supports both getting ready in the morning and winding down at night.

 How do I light a bedroom with only one window?